maniospas/smoll/docs/reference.md

 are parsed.
 These now have access to the whole file's types.

-Importantly, the recursive function's escape hatch should occur first, otherwise Step 1 would result in failure.
+Importantly, the recursive function's escape hatch should occur first, otherwise Step 1 would result in failure; the compiler will point out that you are trying to perform a recursion with an incomplete type.

 Below is an overengineered and thus algorithmically slow Fibonacci number calculator that demonstrates recursion